 In 2020 we received the results of the greenhouse gas inventories for the Hauraki District and Waikato Region.
 We also undertook an inventory of our organisation emissions.

 On 30 June 2021 we adopted our Zero Carbon Promise which sets out how we will work toward achieving our goal to reduce or offset more of our organisational greenhouse gas emissions and contribute to creating a zero carbon district.

 - The Zero Carbon Promise [PDF, 2.6 MB]

 - Waikato Region Greenhouse Gas Inventory [PDF, 722 KB]

 - Hauraki District Greenhouse Gas Inventory [PDF, 1.4 MB]

 Climate Change Adaptation

-We’re planning on starting work on a community-led plan for the Hauraki Plains in 2024.
-This will also focus on a response to natural hazard risk.
+Background work is starting now on a community-led plan for the Hauraki Plains.
+This plan will be developed over the next few years, and will also focus on a response to natural hazard risk.

-We’re also taking into account the potential effects of climate change on our assets when we make decisions.
+When we’re making decisions, we’re also taking into account the potential effects of climate change on our assets.
 There’s more about the impacts of climate change on our infrastructure under our Infrastructure Strategy section in our Long Term Plan.

 Work is occurring nationally in the climate change adaptation space too.
 The 1991 Resource Management Act reforms include the Climate Adaptation Act, due to be released in 2023 but not expected to be passed into law for a few years.
 It will detail how New Zealand can better deal with climate change, particularly in relation to managed retreat (the strategic movement of people and assets away from hazard-prone areas).